pharo-open-documentation/pharo-wiki/General/SortingCollections.md

 ## Sorting API

-Collections in Pharo comes with an API to sort them.
+Pharo's Collections come with an API to sort them.
 In this section, we will present some of it and explain their difference.

 The default sorting implemented on Pharo's collection is a merge sort.
-Mergesort is a worst-case O(N log N) sorting algorithm that usually does only half as many comparisons as heapsort or quicksort.
+Merge sort worst-case complexity is `O(N log N)`.
+This sorting algorithm usually does only half as many comparisons as heapsort or quicksort.

 ### Sort a collection

 The two main methods to sort a collection are `#sort:` and `#sorted:`.
 Those two methods are taking a block or a sort function as parameter (those are explained later in this page) and return a collection sorted based on the parameter.
-The difference between the two methods is that `#sort:` sort the receiver when the `#sorted:` method sort a copy of the receiver.
+The difference between the two methods is that `#sort:` sort the receiver when the `#sorted:` method sorts a copy of the receiver.

 ```Smalltalk
 #(1 2 4 7 3 6 4) sort: #yourself ascending. "#(1 2 3 4 4 6 7) <= This result is the receiver"